idsia-robotics/navground/docs/tutorials/designing_an_experiment.rst

 ========

 First, we need to decide in which kind of navigation scenario we are going to experiment.
-:ref:`Some scenarios <benchmark scenarios>` are already predefined.
+:ref:`Some scenarios <scenarios>` are already predefined.
 We can pick one of them, let's say :ref:`Corridor <corridor>`, or we can define our own scenario, which will be the subject of a different guide or tutorial.

 .. code-block:: YAML